-8.1 Work diary!
-Log Book - Every candidate shall maintain a work diary and record his/her participation in the training programmes conducted by the department such as journal reviews, seminars etc.(please see chapter IV for model check lists and log book specimen copy).special mention may be made of the presentation by the candidate as well as details of clinical or laboratory procedures, if any, conducted by the candidate.
-The work diary shall be scrutinized and certified by Head of The Department and Head of The Institute, and presented in University clinical/practical examination.
+diary and record his/her participation in the training programmes conducted by the department such as journal reviews, seminars etc.(please see chapter IV for model check lists and log book specimen copy).special mention may be made of the presentation by the candidate as well as details of clinical or laboratory procedures, if any, conducted by the candidate.
+The work diary shall be scrutinized and certified by Head University clinical/practical examination.

-8.2.
-Periodic test Ancrease Cf degree courses of three years duration(MD/MS), the concern department may conduct three test, two of them be annual tests, one at the end of first year and the other at the end of second year.
+3.2.
+Periodic test : Increase of degree courses of three years duration(MD/MS), the concern department may conduct three test, two of them be annual tests, one at the end of first year and the other at the end of second year.
 The third test may be held three months before the final examination.
 The test may include written papers, practical /clinical and viva voce.
 Records and marks obtained in such tests will be maintained by the head of the department and sent to the University, when called for.

-Im toke of
+Im take of